This article needs a technical review. How you can help.

 Plugins are shared libraries that users can install to display content that the browser can't display natively.
 For example, the Adobe Reader plugin lets the user open PDF files directly inside the browser, and the QuickTime and RealPlayer plugins are used to play special format videos in a web page.

 Plugins are now a legacy technology.
 They are not available on most mobile devices.
-Mozilla encourages website developers to avoid using plugins wherever possible.
+Mozilla encourages website developers to avoid using plugins wherever possible and use standard Web APIs instead.
 If there are plugin features which are not available in the web platform, we encourage developers to post their use cases to mozilla.dev.platform project list, so that Mozilla can prioritize web platform work to make those use cases possible.

 Plugins are written using NPAPI, the cross-browser API for plugins.
 The main source of documentation for NPAPI is the Gecko Plugin API Reference.
 To make your plugin scriptable from web pages, use npruntime.